LvMalware/tcp-ip/README.md

     - Each segment would have a RTO with new segments have RTO = 0, while retransmitted segments would have a non-zero RTO (increasing with each retransmission).
     - Insertions should be sorted by RTO (insertion sort should not be so computationally expensive...) -->

+- Add an empty queue signal
+    - Each connection can be signaled that all the segments were sent (and ACKed), so it can close
 - Optimize transmission queue
     - maybe have some form of poll on multiple connections to efficiently select the connection and segment to transmit instead of using a loop on the queue